-- Unplugged Blocks (Courses C-F) -Manipulatives Make a Copy -

-- Debugging Recipe Student Handout
+- Unplugged Blocks (Courses C-F) -Manipulatives - Debugging Recipe Student Handout

-Make a Copy -
+Make a Copy ▼

-- Bug Part of a program that does not work correctly. - Debugging Finding and fixing problems in an algorithm or program. - Program An algorithm that has been coded into something that can be run by a machine.

-• Programming - The art of creating a program.
+- Bug Part of a program that does not work correctly. - Debugging Finding and fixing problems in an algorithm or program. - Program An algorithm that has been coded into something that can be run by a machine. - Programming The art of creating a program.